Cumulo-pro/cumulo-block-explorer/docs/celestia-missed-proposals.md

-# Celestia — Missed Proposals Tracker
+# Celestia.
+Missed Proposals Tracker

-> **Network-specific feature** — This module goes beyond standard Cosmos SDK metrics.
+> **Network-specific feature** - This module goes beyond standard Cosmos SDK metrics.
 It applies the CometBFT weighted round-robin proposer selection algorithm to determine, with block-level precision, which validator missed their proposal turn at each consensus round.

 ---

 ## The Problem with Generic Uptime Metrics

 Standard Cosmos block explorers track validator signing participation via the `missed_blocks_counter` from the slashing module.
-This tells you whether a validator **signed** a block — but not whether it **proposed** one when it was its turn.
+This tells you whether a validator **signed** a block - but not whether it **proposed** one when it was its turn.

 Block proposal failures are a distinct failure mode: